tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 ```

-Before we start building our recipe, we want to highlight a few features of this data that will be important for both preprocessing and modeling.
+Before we start building up our recipe, let's take a quick look at a few specific variables that will be important for both preprocessing and modeling.

+First, notice that the variable we created called `arr_delay` is a factor variable; it is important that our outcome variable for training a logistic regression model is a factor.

 ```r